JoshuaDelosSantos/my-clean-project/documentations/user_stories/us_sp_register.md

 - Django’s built-in authentication system will be used

 ## Description:
 The service provider should be able to register for an account by providing essential information.
-The system will validate inputs, create the account, and send a verification email.
-Upon successful verification, the service provider can log in and access their dashboard.

 ## Tasks
 1. Create service provider model.